BeesamGayathri/data-science-portfolio/README.md

 # Gayathri Beesam – Data Science Portfolio 👩‍💻

 ## About Me
-Aspiring Data Scientist and Machine Learning Enthusiast.
-I enjoy working on real-world data problems and building machine learning models with end-to-end deployment.
+Aspiring Data Scientist and Machine Learning Enthusiast with a passion for solving real-world problems using data.
+I enjoy building end-to-end machine learning solutions, from data preprocessing to model deployment.

 ## Skills
 - Python